THE ROAD TO ASSUNPINK CREEK

 (Knox Press, 2018, ISBN 978-1-94849601-8 HC/978-1-94849607-0 PB) The reader is offered a new perspective on the “Ten Crucial Days” of the American Revolution—the period from December 25, 1776 through January 3, 1777—in which George Washington’s army won its first three significant victories.
 This work presents a unique interpretation of this critical period in American history by emphasizing the importance of the Battle of Assunpink Creek on January 2, 1777 (often referred to as the Second Battle of Trenton).
 This encounter has generally received less attention from historians than the other two engagements fought during this brief span of time; however, it was arguably the most pivotal event of the "Ten Crucial Days" and possibly of the entire Revolutionary struggle.
 Perhaps no military action in our country’s history is more paradoxical than the one on the road to Assunpink Creek, and at the bridge that crossed it, in the sense that its obscurity in the public mind and neglect by many historians is so disproportionate to its impact on the course of a conflict with global implications.

-David has been awarded a National Society of the Sons of the American Revolution Certificate of Appreciation for The Road to Assunpink Creek.
+Awarded a National Society of the Sons of the American Revolution Certificate of Appreciation.

 “David Price has given us a clear, succinct, and gripping account of one of the pivotal moments of the Revolutionary War.
 This is an excellent portrayal of the battle and a reminder that there was much more to Washington's crossing of the Delaware than is usually remembered.”